KellyKiiru/2024-Paid-Open-Source-Opportunities/README.md

 1. ## [OUTREACHY](https://www.outreachy.org/)

 ![Success](/media/Screenshot%20from%202024-01-30%2021-16-25.png)
-Outreachy provides paid internships in Open-Source, with a stipend of $7000 USD.
+Outreachy provides paid internships in Open-Source, with a stipend of USD 7000.
 It is beginner-friendly.
 Contributors have to go through a series of steps before being incorporated into the 3-month program.
 There are two intakes every year - May and December.